Well, it's actually science, but for James Bridle science and magic aren't that distinct.

 I made this Trap while training the car on the roads around Mount Parnassus in Central Greece.
 Parnassus feels like an appropriate location because, as well as being quite spectacular scenery and wonderful to drive and hike around, it's the home of the Muses in mythology, as well as the site of the Delphic Oracle.
 The ascent of Mount Parnassus is, in esoteric terms, the journey towards knowledge, and art.

 What is your role in the project and is there anyone else involved?
+What planning and research did you do to create that shot?

 It's just me.
 I did a project last year called Cloud Index Index which used satellite imagery and machine learning to explore politics and computational thinking, and I had a lot of help on that, particularly from Gene Kogan, another artist who works with machine learning.
 This time I wanted to do it all myself—mostly to show that I could, and therefore, in theory and accepting an immense amount of privilege and good fortune, anyone can.
 These technologies are for everyone: you can read the papers, repeat the findings, study the code, build your own tools.
 This radically reshapes the way you understand and interact with the world, and is something I think is quite crucial to propagate in the current age.